The Peculiar Relationship Between Arrays and Pointers

 int *data;

-data = array; /* assign array address to pointer variable */
+data = array; /* Assigning an array address to a pointer variable */

 for (i = 0; i < 10; i++)